ibnouz/firebase-backend-practice/README.md

     - UPD: use route /account/addrole with wantedrole in headers to give yourself a role
         - will return your role in this format { rolesnow: ['allo', 'big'] }
-- You can generate reports using /reports/new (with uid headers.
-User must have at least "admin" role)
+- You can generate reports using /reports/new
-    - Use "shouldsave" to a string of true in headers for saving to firestore the usage report.
+    - Use "shouldsave" to a string of true in headers if u want to save the report

 # Firebase Backend Intern Practice